via: Pexels / Alexander Suhorucov

 69. What's the most romantic thing you've ever done?

-It's good to ask this one, so you get clues on what your crush finds romantic.
-If you ever get an opportunity to show her how you feel, you can bring a bit more personality to the table than a simple dinner date.
-Coming up with unique and cute date ideas is a great way to show her how much you care and want her.
+Why It's Great: It's good to ask this one so you get clues on what your crush finds romantic.
+If you ever get an opportunity to show her how you feel, you can bring a bit more personality to the table than by inviting her on a simple dinner date.
+Coming up with unique and cute date ideas is a great way to show her how much you care for her!

 70. How do you make friends?